 Nell McCarthy was a high school student in Douglas, AZ in the late 1910s to 1920s.
 Her father, Charles McCarthy, worked for the Douglas Vulcanizing Company during World War I.

-Photographs are from Nell McCarthy's daily life in Douglas, Arizona and are mostly of family groups, pets, friends, and school groups.
-There are photographs of young people clowning around, of excursions and picnics, automobiles and motorcycles, and homes and public buildings.
-There are also images of a circus parade and a military parade.
-The Phelps Dodge Mercantile can be seen in the parade backdrop.
+170 black-and-white photographs document Nell McCarthy's daily life in Douglas, taken ca. 1918 to 1925.
+The photographs mostly depict family and school groups, pets and friends.
+There are photographs of young people clowning around, excursions and picnics, automobiles and motorcycles, homes and public buildings.
+There are also images of circus and military parades.
+The Phelps Dodge Mercantile can be seen in one parade backdrop.
 A few photographs show young girls dressed in white with a red cross on their caps, possibly members of the Junior Red Cross, an auxiliary of the National Red Cross organization, and one image shows small Red Cross signs in a window.
 The photographs were removed from an album for preservation but a facsimile of the album is present.